 Since 1992 probabilistic damage stability regulations for dry cargo ships have been in effect.
-Although since that time a lot of practical experience was gained, ship designers and shipyards still may find these regulations irksome, for which there can be a number of reasons.
-Those can be the intrinsic technical problems of the regulations, a subject that will be discussed in the next section, or that a designer loses the 'touch' with the profession.
-And even after the damage stability properties have been established properly, the approval procedure may slow down and confuse matters further, because there appears to be room for interpretation differences, although the legislative documentation aims at a uniform application.
+Since then, a lot of practical experience was gained, but ship designers still find these regulations irksome, for a number of reasons.
+Those can be the intrinsic technical problems of the regulations, as discussed in Section 2, or that a designer loses the 'touch' with the profession.
+Even after the damage stability properties have been established properly, the approval procedure may slow down and confuse matters further, because there appears to be room for interpretation differences, although the legislative documentation aims at a uniform application.
 If classification societies or shipping inspections interpret different from the designer, significant differences can occur between issued and verification calculations.
 This may be amplified by the fact that a designer can try to squeeze the calculation to its limits, by means of an extensive optimization procedure, while the assessment body does not always has the opportunity to cope.
 All these issues can lead to mutual misunderstanding or irritation.

-In order to improve the situation, an ad hoc discussion forum between the administration, classification societies, yards and designers has been organized in the Netherlands.
-Also some elementary test cases were designed and evaluated.
+In order to improve the situation, an ad hoc discussion forum between the administration, classification societies, yards and designers was organized in the Netherlands.
+Some elementary test cases were designed and evaluated.
 It was striking to see how easily errors can be made, even with simple cases.
 Not only human errors were noted, but also systematic or software errors.
 This emphasized the necessity of a detailed and open communication between all parties involved, a conclusion which was subscribed by all participants.